billy-mosse/MESSI/README.md

 Asserts that we can correctly build the stoichiometric matrix from a given (MESSINetwork) network.

 If the README has build/passing, everything's OK!
+It means that the tests aren't failing.

 <!-- ##### How to process a big network -->